ELBrown11/Data-Modeling-with-Postgres/README.md

      * drops tables if they already exist
      * create tables
  * etl.ipynb
-     * acts as scractch paper for testing out of coding to the ETL pipeline
+     * acts as scratch paper for testing out of coding to the ETL pipeline
  * etl.py
      * processes data from log and song files
      * inserts the processed data into the database and tables